The Supermarket Model with Known and Predicted Service Times: Predicted Service Times

 This occurs for multiple reasons.
 Most significantly, even very short jobs can be caught waiting for jobs with a remaining predicted service of zero.
 This leads to occasional large values of $T(x)/x$ for small jobs, skewing the fairness.
 Also, in cases where small jobs obtain large predictions, the value of $T(x)/x$ can again be high under high load.

 The two problems suggest different solutions.
 In the first case, $T(x)$ is artificially high; this suggests strong fairness results require policies that do something beyond letting jobs with predicted remaining service time zero continue.
 Some addition of processor sharing, preemption, or modifying the prediction when the predicted remaining service time reaches zero should therefore improve fairness.
-In the second case, $x$ is small when the predicted time $y$ is large; this suggests that alternative definitions of fairness, based on the prediction $y$ as well as the actual service time $x$, should be considered.
+In the second case, $x$ is small when the predicted time $y$ is large; this suggests that the responsibility of a given job's slowdown is shared between the scheduler and the component responsible for service time prediction.
+To more accurately illustrate the interplay between those components, we speculate that alternative definitions of fairness, based on the prediction $y$ as well as the actual service time $x$, should be considered.

 We provide some preliminary results on fairness in \cref{app:fairness}, and leave additional study for further work.

 \eat{

 M2 Q1Q4Q7Q5 M5 Q1Q4Q7Q5 P2 S1